-Stage 3: Categorization and confirming of categorizationRecommendations by the Animals or Plants Committee
+Stage 3: Categorization and Recommendations by the Animals or Plants Committee

-- kg) the Animals or Plants Committee shall, at their second meeting following the Conference of the Parties, review the report of the Secretariat or the consultants, and the responses and additional information received from the States concerned-and.
-For each selected species/country combination the Animals or Plants Committee shall reclassify species/country combinations of 'unknown status' and provide a justification for reclassification.
-Additionally, if appropriate, the Animals and Plants Committee shall revise the preliminary categorization proposed for species/country combinations where 'action is needed' or of 'least concern' and provide a justification; - I) species i) species/country combinations determined by the Animals or Plants Committee to be of least concern shall be eliminated removed from the review.
-Problems identified in the course of the review that are not related to the implementation of Article IV, paragraph 2 (a), 3 or 6 (a), shall be addressed by process and the Secretariat in accordance with other provisions of the Convention and relevant Resolutions: - Formulation of recommendations and their transmission to shall notify the range States accordingly within 60 days; - m) ii) species/country combinations determined by the Animals or Plants Committee to be those for which 'action is needed' shall be retained in the review process.
-The Animals or Plants Committee shall, in consultation with the Secretariat, formulate time-bound, feasible, measurable, proportionate, and transparent recommendations for the remaining species.
-These recommendations shall be directed to the range States concerned; - n) for species retained in the review process, using the guidance outlined in Annex C. The recommendations should aim to build the range State's long term capacity to implement Article IV, paragraphs 2(a), 3 and 6(a) of urgent concern, the Convention; - h) the Secretariat shall, within 60 days of the meeting of the Animals or Plants Committee, transmit these recommendations should propose specific actions to address to the range States concerned; - i) the Animals or Plants Committee shall formulate separate recommendations directed to the Standing Committee for problems identified in the course of the review that are not directly related to the implementation of Article IV7 paragraph 2-(a), 3 or 6-(a).
-Such recommendations should differentiate between short-term and long-term actions, and may include, for example: - i) the establishment(a), following the guidance in Table 4 of administrative procedures, cautious export quotas or temporary restrictions on exports Annex C of the species concerned; this Resolution; - ii) the application of adaptive management procedures to ensure that further decisions about the harvesting and management of the species concerned will be based on the monitoring of the impact of previous harvesting and other factors; or - iii) the conducting of taxon- and country-specific status assessments, field studies or evaluation of threats to populations or other relevant factors to provide the basis for a Scientific Authority's non-detriment finding, as required under the provisions of Article IV, paragraph 2 (a) or 6 (a). - Deadlines for implementation of these recommendations should be determined by the Animals or Plants Committee.
-They must be appropriate to the nature of the action to be undertaken, and should normally be not less than 90 days but not more than two years after the date of transmission to the State concerned: - e) for species of possible concern, these recommendations should specify the information required to enable the Animals or Plants Committee to determine whether the species should be categorized as either of urgent concern or of least concern.
-They should also specify interim measures where appropriate for the regulation of trade.
+- (+)g) the Animals or Plants Committee shall, at their second meeting following the Conference of the Parties, review the report of the Secretariat or the consultants, and the responses and additional information received from the range States concerned.
+For each selected species/country combination the Animals or Plants Committee shall recategorize species/country combinations of 'unknown status' as either 'action is needed' or 'less concern' and provide a justification for such recategorization.
+Additionally, if appropriate, the Animals and Plants Committee shall revise the preliminary categorization proposed for species/country combinations of those where 'action is needed' or those of 'less concern' and provide a justification for such an eeded' or those of 'less concern' and provide a justification is needed' or the revision; - I)i) species/country combinations determined by the Animals or Plants Committee to be of less least concern shall be eliminated removed from the review process.
+Problems identified in the course of the review that are not related to the implementation of Article IV, paragraph 2 (a), 3 or 6 (a) shall be addressed by and the Secretariat shall notify the range States accordingly within 30 days in accordance with other provisions of the Conenvetion and relevant Resolutions;

+Formulation of recommendations and their transmission to the range States

+- m)ii) species/country combinations determined by the Animals or Plants Committee to be those for which 'action is needed' shall be retained in the review process.
+The Animals or Plants Committee shall, in consultation with the Secretariat, formulate time-bound, feasible, measurable, proportionate, and transparent recommendations directed to the range States retained in the review process, using the principles outlined in Annex C. The recommendations should aim to build the range State's long term capacity to implement Article IV, paragraphs 2(a), 3 and 6(a) of the Convention; These recommendations shall be directed to the range States concerned; - h) the Secretariat shall, within 30 days of the meeting of the Animals or Plants Committee, transmit these recommendations to the range States concerned; - i) the Animals or Plants Committee shall formulate separate recommendations directed to the Standing Committee for problems identified in the course of the review that are not directly related to the implementation of Article IV paragraph 2(a), 3 or 6(a), following the principles outlined in Annex C of this Resolution;

+n) for species of urgent concern, these recommendations should propose specific actions to address problems related to the implementation of Article IV, paragraph 2 (a), 3 or 6 (a).
 Such recommendations should differentiate between short-term and long-term actions, and may include, for example:

+i) the establishment of administrative procedures, cautious export quotas or temporary restrictions on exports of the species concerned;

+ii) the application of adaptive management procedures to ensure that further decisions about the harvesting and management of the species concerned will be based on the monitoring of the impact of previous harvesting and other factors; or iii) the conducting of taxon- and country-specific status assessments, field studies or evaluation of threats to populations or other relevant factors to provide the basis for a Scientific Authority's non-detriment finding, as required under the provisions of Article IV, paragraph 2 (a) or 6 (a).

+Deadlines for implementation of these recommendations should be determined by the Animals or Plants Committee.
+They must be appropriate to the nature of the action to be undertaken, and should normally be not less than 90 days but not more than two years after the date of transmission to the State concerned;